-1. Always stop and listen straight away to someone who wants to tell you about incidents or suspicions of abuse.

-- 2. If you can, write brief notes of what you are told, during or right after the conversation (these may help later if you have to remember exactly what was said) and keep your original notes, however rough and even if you wrote on the back of something else (it's what you wrote at the time that may be important later not a tidier and improved version you wrote up afterwards).
+- 1. Always stop and listen straight away to someone who wants to tell you about incidents or suspicions of abuse. - 2.
+If you can, write brief notes of what you are told, during or right after the conversation (these may help later if you have to remember exactly what was said) and keep your original notes, however rough and even if you wrote on the back of something else (it's what you wrote at the time that may be important later not a tidier and improved version you wrote up afterwards).
 Use the young person's words as far as possible and include any questions you asked along with the young person's responses.
 All notes should be timed, dated and signed, with your name printed alongside the signature.
 You can use the form provided in Annex 5 below, but original notes should also be passed on to the DSL.
 Under no circumstances should you discuss the information with other parties and you must pass the notes immediately to the Designated Safeguarding Lead (see point 6) who will store the information securely. - 3.
 Do not give a guarantee that you will keep what is said confidential or secret if you are told about abuse you have a responsibility to tell the right people to get something done about it (see below).
-If asked, explain that if you are going to be told something very important that needs to be sorted out, you will need to tell the people who can sort it out, but that you will only tell people who absolutely have to know. - 4.
-Don't ask leading questions that might give your own ideas of what might have happened (e.g. "did he do X to you?") just ask "what do you want to tell me?" or "is there anything else you want to say?" - 5.
+If asked, explain that if you are going to be told something very important that needs to be sorted out, you will need to tell the people who can sort it out, but that you will only tell people who absolutely have to know.

+- 4. Don't ask leading questions that might give your own ideas of what might have happened (e.g. "did he do X to you?") just ask "what do you want to tell me?" or "is there anything else you want to say?" - 5.
 Never attempt to carry out an investigation of suspected or alleged abuse by interviewing people etc children's social care services and police staff are the people trained to do this you could cause more damage and spoil possible criminal proceedings. - 6.
-Immediately tell the Designated Safeguarding Lead Susan Tawse, the Vice Principal, Pastoral (unless she is accused or suspected of abusing).
+Immediately tell the Designated Safeguarding Lead Elena Hesse, the Vice Principal, Pastoral (unless she is accused or suspected of abusing).
 Don't tell other adults or young people what you have been told.
-In case of unavailability of the Vice Principal, tell Tessa Ely (Assistant Principal, Pastoral).
-At the International College and during vacation course periods, Lawrie Coupland (Director of Short Courses) has responsibility for Child Protection. - 7.
+In case of unavailability of the Vice Principal, tell Tessa Ely (Assistant DSL & Assistant Principal, Pastoral) or Karen Stobbart (Assistant DSL & Boarding Manager).
+At the International College and Summer and Short Courses, Lawrie Coupland (Designated Safeguarding Lead & Director of the International College, Summer and Short Courses) has responsibility for Child Protection.
+In case of his unavailability, tell Jessica Black or Patricia Alvarez or Denise Hopgood (Assistant DSLs) - 7.
 Discuss with the Designated Safeguarding Lead whether any steps need to be taken to protect who has told you about the abuse.
 This may need to be discussed with the person who told you. - 8.
-As soon as possible (and certainly within 24 hours) the Designated Safeguarding Lead will refer the matter (helped by your notes) to the Oxfordshire Children's Social Care Assessment team: - i.
-For new cases via the Multi-Agency Safeguarding Hub (MASH) on 0845 0507666 (or 0800 833408 outside office hours). - ii.
+As soon as possible (and certainly within 24 hours) the Designated Safeguarding Lead will refer the matter (helped by your notes) to the Oxfordshire Children's Social Care Assessment team: - 1.
+For new cases via the Multi-Agency Safeguarding Hub (MASH) on 0345 050 7666 (or 0800 833408 outside office hours). - 2.
 For cases that are already open via Oxford City Children's Social Care Assessment team on 01865 328563.